Loading...

 Use Cases

-Personal data like a user’s vote
+Personal data like a userβs bids

-types to query encrypted cross-chain votes.
-You have the choice of using two different types of encrypted queries: query_with_auth_data
+InnerMethods leverages the SDK by using the GatewayQueryMsg types to query encrypted cross-chain bids.
+You have the choice of using two different types of encrypted queries: query_with_auth_data and query_with_permit.
+In this tutorial, you we will learn how to implement query_with_permit.

 The Next.js query decryption logic can be found in Gateway.ts:

-securely queries the Secret smart contract using query permits, ensuring that only authorized users can access sensitive data.
+Because bids are encrypted, we must decrypt them in order to query a wallet's bids.
+The frontend function query_contract_auth securely queries the Secret smart contract using query permits, ensuring that only authorized users can access sensitive data.
 Query permits are cryptographic credentials that:

-Prove the user’s ownership of a wallet.
+Prove the userβs ownership of a wallet.

-Allow contracts to verify the user’s identity.
+Allow contracts to verify the userβs identity.

 Avoid exposing the private key.

-and install the dependencies:
+cd into deploy-scripts and install the dependencies:

-Add your wallet mnemonic to .env
+Add your wallet mnemonic to .env.
+Then compile the contract:

-Once you run the above command, the typescript upload file in ./src
+Once you run the above command, the typescript upload file in ./src will be compiled as javascript file in ./dist.

 Upload and instantiate the voting contract on Secret Network Mainnet:

-In your terminal, a codeID
+In your terminal, a codeID, codeHash, and contractAddress will be returned:

 Finally, update config.ts with your contract's code_hash and address: